ARMmbed/mbed-os-5-docs/docs/reference/contributing/tools/exporter.md

 If your IDE is not Eclipse based but can still use a Makefile, then you can specialize the Makefile exporter.
 Specializing the Makefile is actually how Arm Mbed implemented the Eclipse + Make exporter.

-Creating an exporter based on the Makefile exporter is a two step process: inherit from the appropriate Makefile class, and call its generate method.
-Taking Eclipse + Make using GCC Arm as an example, your exporter will look like:
+Creating an exporter based on the Makefile exporter is a two-step process: inherit from the appropriate Makefile class, and call its generate method.
+Taking Eclipse + Make using GCC Arm as an example, your exporter looks like:

 ```python
 class EclipseGcc(GccArm):
     NAME = "Eclipse-GCC-ARM"
 ```

-Your generate method will look similar to:
+Your generate method looks similar to:

 ```python
     def generate(self):
         """Generate Makefile, .cproject & .project Eclipse project file,